vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

 {{% warning %}}
 It may take several minutes for a workload to become `Ready`.
 The Tanzu Application Platform does a lot of work on your behalf.
 The built-in supply-chain must download the source code, compile it, package it, and create a container image.
-This image must be then stored in the container registry, network routing set up, Kubernetes pods, deployments, and replicasets configured, and the application scheduled to run on the cluster.
+This image must be then stored in the container registry, network routing set up, Kubernetes pods, deployments, and ReplicaSets configured, and the application scheduled to run on the cluster.
 {{% /warning %}}

 <p><strong>